-For me weeks 4-6 are when I begin to fall into a good groove on the job.
-By now, I can finally find most of the supplies, and I know how to contact the physicians and the pharmacy.
+For me, weeks 4-6 are when I begin to fall into a good groove on the job.
+I can finally find most of the supplies, and I know how to contact the physicians and the pharmacy.
 I have found my confidence and can lose some of the ‘newbie’ jitters.
 This is also the time you can usually start to get to know the staff.
-During the weeks prior, I usually have no extra time as I’m concentrating on getting into my own routine and learn where everything is.
-I finally have time to breathe, and can slow down and say hello to coworkers.
+During the weeks prior, I usually have no extra time to concentrate on getting into my own routine and learning where everything is.
+I finally have time to breathe and can slow down and say hello to coworkers.
 This is generally when you realize that your contract is already half over!

 Weeks #6-10 Sightseeing mode kicks in!

 Work has gotten easier, I am into my routine, and my level of mental exhaustion has tapered off.
 This is when I start to get antsy and have to get out and see things!
 I recommend that you take a weekend to explore nearby touristy stops, try to schedule walking tours of the city.
 Make plans with co-workers or other travelers to meet-up for dinner or drinks.
 This is the best time to get out and enjoy being in a new city.

 This is I have found that things can become monotonous for me.
 I’m feeling the pangs of boredom kicking in while I am at work.
 That certain co-worker is beginning to grate on your nerves.
 Your frustration level is starting to increase.
 You might even begin to become frustrated with the lack of __________ (fill in the blank) on the job.
 You know what I mean.
 It’s going to be all the little things you did not have time to focus on during the first nine weeks because you focused on finding that all-important rhythm.